kdeps/schema/README.md

 ## Release Notes

-### Latest Release: v0.2.26
+### Latest Release: v0.2.27
-  - hotfix: add path to the script or inline script to LLM tools
+  - hotfix: register tool into resources

+    updated relnote/readme

 ### Previous Highlights
+- **v0.2.26**:   - hotfix: add path to the script or inline script to LLM tools

 - **v0.2.25**:   - add ability for LLM to use tools (akin to MCP) (#15)

     Merge branch 'main' of https://github.com/kdeps/schema